How Do You Use Neem Oil On Houseplants?

 The oil will evaporate in 45 minutes to an hour after application.

-You will need to repeat this treatment every 2 days for up to two weeks.
+You must repeat this treatment every 2 days for up to two weeks.

 Note that neem oil can take time to start really working, so don’t expect a clear plant after only a few applications.